MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/2a-exercise-set-up-audit-sign-in-logs.md

 ## View audit logs through the Users menu

-You access audit log data through your Azure AD instance.
+You access audit log data through your Azure Active Directory instance.
 But you can also access the audit log directly through users, groups, and enterprise applications.

-To access audit logs through your Azure AD **Users** menu:
+To access audit logs through your Azure Active Directory **Users** menu:

 1. In the left menu under **Manage**, select **Users**